 For a conformal theory in $d$ dimensions, $\epsilon=d.p$ and $c_V/T^3=(1+d)\epsilon/T^4$.
 In Fig.~\ref{fg.cv} we show a direct comparison of scaled specific heat with $\frac{4\epsilon}{T^4}$.
 The gap in the $\epsilon/T^4$ gives an estimate of the latent heat of transition.
 The scaled specific heat is both discontinuous and divergent right at $T/T_d=1$.
 The agreement with lattice data could be ascertained only for $T/T_d>1$ from the measurements reported in Ref.~\cite{Boyd:1996bx}.

-Finally we present the behaviour of the squared speed of sound $(v_s^2)$ which is supposed to be an important transport coefficient determining the hydrodynamical evolution in the heavy-ion collisions \cite{Bhalerao:2005mm}.
-In the conformal limit $v_s^2=p/\epsilon=1/3$.
-A comparision of our estimation for the speed of sound along with the ratio $p/\epsilon$ and measurements on the lattice~\cite{Boyd:1996bx} is shown in~Fig.\ref{fg.sss}.
+Finally we present the behavior of the squared speed of sound $ (v_s^2)$ which is supposed to be an important transport coefficient determining the hydrodynamic evolution in the heavy-ion collisions \cite{Bhalerao:2005mm}.
+In the conformal limit $v_s^2=p/ \epsilon=1/3$.
+A comparison of our estimation for the speed of sound along with the ratio $p/\epsilon$ and measurements on the lattice~\cite{Boyd:1996bx} is shown in~Fig.\ref{fg.sss}.
 Note that $p/\epsilon$ is three times the additive inverse of the conformal measure.
 Reflection of such a variation is seen in the $v_s^2 - T$ curve.
 The softest equation of state is supposed to be at $T/T_d=1$, where $v_s^2$ drops towards zero.

 Thus our model results for various sensitive thermodynamic observables are in excellent numerical agreement with the lattice data.
 In fact the parametrizations obtained by fitting data from Ref.~\cite{Giusti:2016iqr} (Fig.~\ref{fg.thermo1}), makes excellent predictions for the data from Ref.~\cite{Boyd:1996bx} (Fig.~\ref{fg.thermo2}).